MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/shifts/microsoft-staffhub-to-be-retired.md

 #### What powers the file sharing capability in Teams?
 Where are files stored?

-The file sharing capability, the ability for a manager to distribute files to employees, is powered on the back end by SharePoint Online.
+The file sharing capability, the ability for a manager to distribute files to team members, is powered on the back end by SharePoint Online.
 When a team is created, an Office 365 Group is automatically provisioned for that team in the background.

 To learn more, see [How SharePoint Online and OneDrive for Business interact with Teams](../../SharePoint-OneDrive-interact.md).